Sears Home Services

 A water-resistant underlayment doesn’t form a robust seal on nails, caps, or staples.
 Thus, a water-resistant underlayment can’t prevent water leaks when punctured by shingle fasteners.
 Leaks may still occur even if contractors seal the membrane with caps.

-The peel-and-stick underlayment that the roof specialists at Sears Home Services use provides a truly waterproof barrier.
+The peel-and-stick underlayment that top roof specialists use provides a truly waterproof barrier.
 The roof assembly benefits from the self-sealing properties associated with the rubberized asphalt roof underlayment.
 Unlike water-resistant membranes, a peel-and-stick underlayment seals installation punctures.

 Granular vs. Smooth Roof Underlayment